Mariupol, Ukraine: What to pack, what to wear, and when to go [2022]

 December

-December in Mariupol can be extremely cold and somewhat snowy.
+December in Mariupol is very cold and somewhat snowy.
 The rain/snow can amount to several inches/centimeters.
 During this time, temperatures average in the low 30s F (single digits below 0 C) to 30s F (single digits C).

 What to wear/what to pack: